sleekmason/Lilidog/README.md

 ﻿### Lilidog Linux

-Lilidog is a lightweight distro using the Openbox window manager. <br/>
+Lilidog is a lightweight Linux distro using the Openbox window manager. <br/>

 Lilidog is based on Debian, with most of the hard parts done, and some cool stuff along the way. <br/>
 Everything is easily accessible, with numerous options to customize further.

-### There are currently Three versions of Lilidog Available.
-See below for features.
+### There are currently three versions of Lilidog available.

 - Lilidog-amd64 (Bullseye amd64 full version) -  Has most programs already installed for everyday use. <br/>
-This includes Firefox, Thunderbird, Thunar, Geany, Gpicview, Smplayer, Gparted, Synaptic, and Gimp to name a few!
+This includes Firefox, Thunderbird, Thunar, Geany, Gpicview, Smplayer, Gparted, Synaptic, and Gimp to name a few.

-- Lilidog-Minimal-amd64 - This version contains all of the goodness of Lilidog, <br/>
+- Lilidog-Minimal-amd64 - This version contains all of the goodness of Lilidog <br/>
-while allowing you to choose most all of your OWN packages. <br/>
+while allowing you to choose most all of your OWN packages. <br/> Currently contains Lxterminal, Thunar, and Mousepad to get you started. <br/>
-Design your system with whatever other programs you might like! <br/> Currently contains Lxterminal, Thunar, and Mousepad to get you started. <br/>
+Design your system with any other programs you might like. <br/>
-apt update && apt install synaptic for a graphical installer to make things easier. <br/>
+__sudo apt update && sudo apt install synaptic__ for a graphical interface to make installing your programs easier. <br/>

 - Lilidog-Sid-amd64 This version uses the repositories from the unstable branch (sid).
 If you want a rolling release, <br/>
-then this is the one for you!
+this is the one for you.
 You will want to __sudo apt update && sudo apt upgrade__ frequently to not fall too far behind.

+See further below for features.

 ### NOTE - The DOWNLOAD button defaults to the Bullseye-amd64 full version! (stable).
 Click below for the others.